 1.1 TARGET2 turnover

-Chart 2 depicts the average daily turnover generated in TARGET2 for each month in 2018 and 2019, thus showing the seasonal pattern of the system.
-While the general pattern for both years is very similar, the values recorded in January and February 2019 are visibly higher than they were in the same period of 2018.
-The difference is largely attributable to the greater level of ancillary system settlement activity during these months.
+Chart 2 depicts the average daily turnover generated in TARGET2 for each month in 2019 and 2020, thus showing the seasonal pattern of the system.
+While the general pattern for both years is very similar during the second half of the year, the values recorded in March and April 2020 are significantly higher than they were in the same period of 2019.
+The difference is largely attributable to the impact of the COVID-19 pandemic, which resulted in increased market activity during these months.

 Average daily TARGET2 turnover

 Peaks and troughs in the system’s values can also be influenced by other factors, such as TARGET2 holidays or the end of reserve maintenance periods.
 For example, the lowest values are typically recorded during the summer holidays and on days that are national holidays in some Member States or in other important economies outside the EU.
-For example, in 2019, the lowest values processed coincided with a public holiday that is observed in several EU Member States and the United States (11 November).
+In 2020, for instance, the lowest values processed coincided with a public holiday observed in the United States (7 September).